ErikTech/WeddingSite/README.md

-# WeddingSite
+# ReactJS Wedding Site
-My Wedding Site built using ReactJS and Nextjs
+My Wedding Site built using ReactJS and NextJS

 Check it out here live:
-<a href="lopezbyramwedding.com">Here</a>
+<a href="lopezbyramwedding.com" target="_blank">LopezByramWedding.com</a>